cimnode/Data-Pipeline/README.md

 # Data-Pipeline

+Data pipeline is meant to receive data from any source.
+Modify the data at a series of nodes.
+And pass the data to some external source.
+An open and modular framework for ETL.

+Pipeline nodes directory are monitored by systemd path and service unit files.
+The included example shows a basic configuration.
+Any method can be used to place the file in the initial pipeline.
+Some routines will be provided.

 Place a directory monitored by systemd.
 Runner the scripts specified on the data, and move to another directory.
 Can be executed as a pipeline.
 See runner.sh for more details on how executables run.

 Create the directory structure expected by the routines.